Chuni Lal

 Naib Subedar Chuni Lal was an Indian Army soldier of the Jammu and Kashmir Light Infantry (8 JAK LI).
-Decorated with Ashoka Chakra, Vir Chakra and Sena Medal (Gallantry), he is the most highly decorated soldier of the Indian Army of all time.
+Decorated with Ashoka Chakra, Vir Chakra and Sena Medals, he is the most highly decorated Indian army soldier of all time.

-Lal was born in Bhaderwah, and lived in Bhara village with his parents, Shanker Dass and Shakuntala Devi, in Doda district of Jammu.
+Lal was born in Bhaderwah, and lived in Bhara village with his parents, Shanker Dass and Shakuntala Devi, in Doda district in Jammu.

 He was killed in action on 24 June 2007 in an operation in Kashmir's Kupwara sector.
 The success of this militant flush-out operation earned him the highest peacetime military decoration awarded for valor, courageous action or self-sacrifice away from the battlefield, the Ashok Chakra.

 Career

-Chuni Lal joined the 8th Battalion, the Jammu and Kashmir Light Infantry Regiment, in 1984.
-Three years later, he volunteered and participated in an operation to capture the Quaid post, which was later called the Bana Top, located at 21,153 ft in the Siachen Glacier; for this action he was awarded the Sena Medal (Gallantry).
-A large number of Pakistani infiltrators had intruded over the Siachen Glacier; his battalion was tasked with the ejection of these infiltrators, and a special task force was constituted for this purpose.
-The Pakistani intrusion had set up positions at a glacier fortress with ice walls 1500 ft high, at the highest peak in the area, from where they could snipe at Indian army positions.
-On 26 June 1987, Naib Subedar Bana Singh led Chuni Lal and other men through an extremely difficult and hazardous route.
+Chuni Lal joined the 8th Battalion of the Jammu and Kashmir Light Infantry Regiment in 1984.
+Three years later, he volunteered and participated in an operation to capture the Quaid post, which was later called the Bana Top, located at 21,153 ft in the Siachen Glacier, for which he was awarded the Sena Medal for gallantry.
+A large number of Pakistani soldiers had intruded over the Siachen Glacier, and Lal's battalion was tasked with ejecting them.
+A special task force was constituted for this purpose.
+The Pakistani intrusion had set up positions at a glacier fortress with ice walls 1500 ft high, the highest peak in the area, from where they could snipe at Indian army positions.
+On 26 June 1987, Naib Subedar Bana Singh led Lal and other men through an extremely difficult and hazardous route.
 These soldiers crawled and closed in on the infiltrators and cleared the post of all intruders.
-This operation was named as Operation Rajiv and Nb Sub Bana Singh was awarded Param Vir Chakra for courage and bravery.
+This operation was named Operation Rajiv and Nb Sub Bana Singh was awarded Param Vir Chakra for courage and bravery.

-In 1999, in the Poonch sector of Jammu and Kashmir during Operation Rakshak, he fought an attempted intrusion by the Pakistan Army and was instrumental in killing 12 intruders and saved the post from enemy capture.
-He was awarded the Vir Chakra, for gallantry.
+In 1999, in the Poonch sector of Jammu and Kashmir during Operation Rakshak, Lal fought an attempted intrusion by the Pakistan Army and was instrumental in killing 12 intruders and saving the post from enemy capture.
+He was awarded the Vir Chakra for gallantry.

-He also did two tenures with the United Nations Peace Keeping Force in Somalia and Sudan.
-Display of exemplary courage by his team in Sudan won his unit a UN citation for valour.
+Lal also did two tenures with the United Nations Peace Keeping Force in Somalia and Sudan.
+His unit won a UN citation for valour in Sudan.